AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 * Lead Company to Account Website Domain
 * Matching the Domain on the Lead's Email Address to the Account via the Contact's Email Address

+>[!NOTE]
+>
+>Each Lead is attempted to be matched to an Account in the preferential order of methods above.
+Once a match is made, the AccountId is immediately set on the Lead and won't be matched using another method.
+If the Lead already has a valid AccountId, the Lead is skipped.

 ## Predictive Engagement Score {#predictive-engagement-score}

 The [!DNL Marketo Measure] Predictive Engagement Score, or PES, is a dynamic value that illustrates how engaged a particular account is with your marketing efforts.
 This score is helpful for segmenting accounts to target.
 It is a valuable tool for identifying accounts to target more effectively and efficiently.